-UC San Diego’s Center for Computational Biology & Bioinformatics (CCBB) provides investigators with core bioinformatics expertise to manage and analyze large molecular datasets, especially from next-generation and RNA sequencing.
-Our aim is to assist investigators to understand how to make good use of computational tools and analysis methods currently available for solving hypothesis-driven problems in molecular biology.
-We place special emphasis in the areas of genomics, systems biology and personalized medicine.
-We also provide expertise in statistical analysis and training where applicable.
+UC San Diego’s Center for Computational Biology & Bioinformatics (CCBB) is a collaborative center that provides investigators with bioinformatics expertise to analyze large molecular datasets, such as those from next-generation sequencing.
+We place special emphasis in the areas of genomics, transcriptomics, systems biology and translational medicine.
+Our services include data analysis, biological interpretation, grant writing and training.

-The CCBB opened in March 2014 with generous support from the Dean’s Office, Clinical and Translational Institute and several key faculty members at UC San Diego.
-Our staff works closely with bioinformatics-oriented research groups at UC San Diego and neighboring institutions in the development of new algorithms and software tools.
-We interact with members of the faculty Bioinformatics Steering Committee led by Trey Ideker, PhD, as well as others in the Health Sciences and Computer Science and Engineering departments.
+The CCBB opened in 2014 with generous support from the Dean’s Office, the Clinical and Translational Research Institute and several key faculty members at UC San Diego.
+The CCBB Bioinformatics Steering Committee is led by Trey Ideker, Ph.D..
+Our scientists and engineers collaborate with research groups at UC San Diego and neighboring institutions to analyze and interpret molecular data, develop new algorithms and create open-source computational tools.